With Over 70% of Workers Feeling Disengaged, This is Something We Should All Strive to Understand Better

-This disconnect between employees and management is in many ways the result of leadership who grew up before Internet.
+This disconnect between employees and management is, in many ways, the result of leadership who grew up before the Internet.
 Now they occupy the majority of upper executive positions and are culturally distanced from a new generation of multimodal communicators who grew up on digital processing.
-Leadership, puzzled by the intense transformation that has occurred as a Network society has risen to global scale, have designed organizations that are still operating by means of decades – even centuries-old business and social theories that are unconscious and firmly established ways of thinking.
+Leadership, puzzled by the intense transformation that has occurred as a Network society has risen to a global scale, has designed organizations that are still operating by means of decades – even centuries-old business and social theories that are unconscious and firmly established ways of thinking.
 After all-what we think is what we do.
 But what happens when what we do begins to lose relevancy?

 This is the subject matter of recommended reading The Future of Management by Gary Hamel and Bill Breen, which discusses the widening gap between technological 21st Century Internet-enabled business processes and the way organizations are run around the world.
 While digital non-natives worry about and allocate resources to keep up with technology upgrades, they cannot see the limitations of a management model that has failed to keep pace with the times.